Field of Study

 Course Texts and Materials

 - Links to all required readings are included in the course content.
-Should a student wish to borrow or purchase hard copies of regular required reading, the information is as follows:
+Students may wish to purchase or borrow hard copies of the following books:

 - The Great Gatsby by F. Scott Fitzgerald

-- 5 Steps to a 5: AP English Language 2017 (5 Steps to a 5 on the AP English Language Exam) by Barbaran L. Murphy and Estelle M. Rankin, 8th Edition
+- 5 Steps to a 5: AP English Language (5 Steps to a 5 on the AP English Language Exam) by Barbara L. Murphy and Estelle M. Rankin